VisionMetric has a proud history of satisfied clients working in both public relations and broadcasting.

 Announcing EFIT6 FACEbox

 EFIT6 FACEbox is the complete face composite solution combining the EFIT6 software with high performance hardware and an exceptional support package into a single system.
-It has never been better or easier to produce accurate and realistic composite images.
+It has never been easier to produce accurate and realistic facial composite images.

 To find out more about EFIT6 FACEbox click here.